jenmagato/jmagat_gfp/README.md

     GITHUB_PERSONAL_TOKEN="your_personal_token_here"
     ```

+4. Set up Application Key (not used since only the API was used)
+    Generate a new application key.
+This will set the APP_KEY in your .env file:
+    ```bash
+    php artisan key:generate
+    ```
+5. Set up Database (not used since only the API was used)
+    ```bash
+    php artisan migrate
+    ```
-5. Start the Laravel development server:
+6. Start the Laravel development server:
     ```bash
     php artisan serve
     ```